Metabyte2710/RGB/Redragon-K556-Devarajas.md

 | 0x02               | 500Hz                |
 | 0x03               | 1000Hz               |

+# Unknown Command (0x08)

+Sent when changing a key binding.
+Seems to be a multi-packet data stream with size 0x38 per packet.
+Perhaps this is the key map?
+21 packets total.
+Three of them have size 0x2A per packet (6 0x38 size followed by 1 0x2A size, repeat 3 times).

+# Unknown Command (0x0A)

+Sent when changing a key binding

 # Unknown Data Command (0x10)

 Changing profile sends this command with all zeros, but it seems to follow the same number of bytes and offset format of command 0x11.
 Perhaps a direct color mode?
 It could be some other per-key data as well.